 How is Xfinity’s 5G network?

-However, Xfinity users found their ability to actually connect to a 5G network was just 0.5% of the time, versus 19.8% for T-Mobile, 10.3% for Sprint and 9.7% for AT&T. So the Xfinity users had amazingly fast download speeds when connected, but other carriers’ customers saw improved 5G download speeds 20-40 times as often.
+However, Xfinity users found their ability to actually connect to a 5G network was just 0.4% of the time, versus 22.5% for T-Mobile and 10.3% for AT&T. So the Xfinity users had amazingly fast download speeds when connected, but other carriers’ customers were connected to 5G 20-40 times as often.

 How does Xfinity compare to other wireless providers?